MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMDeploymentTypeSupersedence.md

 ## DESCRIPTION

-The **Add-CMDeploymentTypeSupersedence** cmdlet sets one deployment type to supersede another.
-Required inputs are the superseding deployment type and the superseded deployment type.
-You can get both objects from the [Get-CMDeploymentType](Get-CMDeploymentType.md) cmdlet.
+Use this cmdlet to set one deployment type to supersede another.

+For more information, see [Supersede applications in Configuration Manager](/mem/configmgr/apps/deploy-use/revise-and-supersede-applications#supersedence).

 > [!NOTE]
 > Run Configuration Manager cmdlets from the Configuration Manager site drive, for example `PS XYZ:\>`.
 For more information, see [getting started](/powershell/sccm/overview).